TL;DR

 Best feedback tools for market research

-10. Typeform – best feedback survey tool
+10. Typeform – best customer survey templates

 Key features:

-- Create forms, surveys, quizzes, and more
+- Create forms, customer feedback surveys, quizzes, and more

 - Share your brand’s personality through design and personalization